 In 1994 the bank celebrated its Diamond Jubilee under the leadership of Late Shri Appasaheb Patil which was eventually passed on to Shri Babulal Ramlal Choube.
 During their tenure they both acquainted the customers & staff members to professionalism in banking operations and helped the bank triumph a One Crore net profit, first time ever in the bank's history till then.

 The young and dynamic Shri.Balasaheb Purushottam Yashwant Patil took over the reigns as the Chairman of the Bank in 1996.
 It was during his tenure that the bank started its own IT Department and all the branches were connected by Radio Frequency eventually facilitating anywhere banking to the customers.
 The bank installed the first-ever Bio-ATM in the country and also implemented its self-developed software for Core Banking Solutions called "Yashwant" in all the branches.
-The Bank was also rewarded as Grade-I Bank by the RBI authorities.

 In 2006, Shri Bhalchandra Patil took over the bank's charge and is still leading the bank through its golden era.
 Bank has spread under his leadership through 40 branches at Jalgaon city and district, Dhule, Nandurbar, Nasik, Aurangabad, Pune, Mumbai, Malkapur, Buldhana, Kolhapur, Amravati and Burhanpur (Madhya Pradesh).